sahilmahi/EPPlus/README.md

 EPPlus-A .NET Spreadsheet API

 ## Changes since 4.0
+4.5.3.11
+* Added support for AutoFit on .NET 6+ on Linux using font metrics collected from a Windows PC

 4.5.3.10
 * Added additional compliation targets including .NET 6 and .NET 8; reduced dependencies